 Showcase Your Success and Network with Peers

-• A special roundtable reception showcases award-winning projects during NADO’s Annual Training Conference.
-Winners are often included in best practice sessions.
+• A special roundtable reception showcases award-winning projects during NADO’s 2026 Annual Training Conference in Reno, NV (October 26-29, 2026).
+Winners are often included in best practice sessions at the conference.

 • In addition to the roundtable reception, awardees have ample opportunities to talk with peers about their award-winning projects and share best practices.